pelzolga123/Enumerable-Methods/README.md

 ## About The Project

-Project “Enumerable-Methods” is written using Ruby, containes rebuild iterator methods:
+Project “Enumerable-Methods” is written using Ruby, contains rebuild iterator methods:
 * each
 * each_with_index
 * select